 Apple’s iPhone keeps pushing the boundaries on internal storage, and new models are shipping with up to 512GB.
 Still, having too many photos on your device could become more of a headache than a convenience.
 You’ll need to learn how to delete them efficiently, and Apple presents some easy options for doing so using your iMac or iPhone.

 Of course, in the process of deleting some old pictures, you might accidentally delete one you intended to keep.
 Luckily for you, Apple also gives you some simple methods for restoring any photos you delete by mistake.
+If you want to know more about your iPhone, you can also check our guide on how to reset it.

 Delete photos on your iPhone using a Mac